 The Robey sits on the bustling intersection of Damen and Milwaukee Avenues, where the creative neighbourhoods of Wicker Park and Bucktown meet.
 It’s just over three miles to the Loop, Chicago’s skyscraper-laden central business district.

 The mighty Chicago O’Hare airport is an international hub and a half, with flights all over the world including most major cities in the US and Europe.
 It’s 30 minutes by cab to the hotel (around $40, or $70 with a private transfer arranged by the hotel).
 Or arrive like a local on the L (elevated) train; take the Blue Line to Damen station.
 Chicago’s second airport, Midway International, is the same distance away as O’Hare, on the other side of the city.

 From the hotel you could almost flick a dime into Damen station.
 The L train runs there into Downtown in about 20 minutes.
 For altogether longer journeys, head to Union Station (also on the L train Blue Line), where trains depart to New York, California, and plenty of places in between.

 Roadtrippers can avoid the downtown crush by taking the 90/94 highway to W North Avenue, then driving west for half a mile to the hotel.
-Valet parking ($25 a day) is recommended.
+An SP+ Garage is just a block away.